ClemsonGIS/calculate_solar_radiation/README.md

 Date: 08/30/2016

-Author: Patrick Claflin
+Authors: Patrick Claflin, Amanda Farthing
-# Scenario:
+## Scenario:
-   We need to calculate all the possible intersections between 1,960,371 entry poly-line feature class and a 258 point feature class.
+   We needed to calculate the area of solar radiation for the entire state of South Carolina using ArcGIS's
-# Problem:
+## Problem:
-   There are too many poly-line observations for this process to be fast or efficient on one machine.
-Many times the ArcGIS intersect function will run for days and then crash.
+   The time it takes to cacluate insolation is extreme for large raster images such as an entire state.
+It can take days to complete a calcuation once.
-# Solution:
+## Solution:
-1) Use a python script and ArcGIS to break up the poly-line feature class into separate feature classes.
-Each new, smaller, feature class will contain at most 5000 poly-line entries.
+We used an "embarassinlg parallel" processing system called HTCondor to break up and distribute the calculations among multiple nodes.
+This concurrent process drastically decreased the time it to to calculate insolation for the entire state of SC.
+The entire process was broken into the following 3 steps:

+1) Submit a python script within a Condor Submission file.
+This python program would split the raster image into multiple parts and zip each set of files for distributed processing.
+We used the arcpy tool [SplitRaster_management()](http://desktop.arcgis.com/en/arcmap/latest/tools/data-management-toolbox/split-raster.htm)

 2) Submit multiple "jobs" through HTCondor.
 Each "job" will process one of the smaller poly-line feature classes and then return the results to the owner.

 3) Use a python script and ArcGIS to merge the resultant feature classes together to create one large feature class of intersections.

-# Files needed for this process
+## Files needed for this process
-## Python script files:
+### Python script files:
 1) split_feature_class.py - used to split the larger feature class into smaller feature classes.

 2) intersectStation.py - used to calculate intersections between point feature class and poly-line feature class.

 3) merge_feature_classes.py - used to merge all the smaller feature classes into one feature class.

-## Condor submission files:
+### Condor submission files:
 1) IntersectStations.sub